shohirose/eos-cpp/README.md

 This library only depends on the STL library.

-Unit tests use [GNU Scientific Library](https://www.gnu.org/software/gsl/) and [Googletest](https://github.com/google/googletest).
-Googletest is included as a git submodule under `third-party` directory.
+Unit tests depend on [GNU Scientific Library](https://www.gnu.org/software/gsl/) and [Googletest](https://github.com/google/googletest).
+While Googletest will be automatically downloaded when unit tests are enabled, GSL must be installed manually.
+You can install GSL by using a package manager or [vspkg](https://github.com/microsoft/vcpkg) to install GSL.

 ## An Example of Usage